ethinethin/DDO-1/assembler/MANUAL.md

 ### Microinstructions

 Microinstructions are specified by the microinstructions keywords.
-Multiple microinstructions (up to 4*) can be declared on the same line, but only microinstructions in the same group.
+Multiple microinstructions (up to 4) can be declared on the same line, but only microinstructions in the same group.
 Microinstructions declared together occur in the same clock cycle as each other.
 If declared together, the precedence of microinstructions is independent of the order they're specified - rather, they act in the order specified on the table below.
-If a different precedence is required, they must be specified on seperate lines, but they act in separate clock cycles. (*note: up to 4 microinstructions not implemented yet, only 2 so far)
+If a different precedence is required, they must be specified on seperate lines, but they act in separate clock cycles.

 Some microinstructions are mutually exclusive, which follows logic.
 E.g. `SNL` (skip on L != 0) and `SZL` (skip on L = 0) are contradictory, and cannot be specified together.